-Matt is a director in Guidehouse’s Energy and Capital Markets group.
+Matt is a director in Guidehouse’s Energy, Sustainability, and Infrastructure segment.
 He supports market participants in understanding and planning for the changing dynamics of energy markets and the overall power industry.
 With more than 10 years’ experience in integrated resource planning, energy market strategy, and risk analysis, he focuses on developing and providing highly analytical and creative approaches for utilities, investors, independent power producers, and other market participants to evaluate emerging market opportunities and adapt their business models to the changing markets across North America.

 Matt is an expert in helping clients understand the underlying drivers of Guidehouse’s wholesale market forecasts as well as potential changes that can drive risk both on the upside and downside.
 For utility clients, Matt ensures that they understand their changing requirements and technology options to meet those requires.
 He supports them in ensuring that they can operate their systems reliably and at the lowest cost.